unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-2_creating-smart-contract-with-solidity.md

 Users will be able to use our smart contract to swap tokens.

-Specifically, if our smart contract supports swapping between USDC and JOE tokens, users can connect to the smart contract and exchange USDC for JOE tokens (or JOE for USDC).
+Specifically, if our smart contract supports swapping between USDC and JOE tokens, users can connect to the smart contract and exchange USDC for JOE tokens（or JOE for USDC）.

 Here are the three key terms essential for implementing an AMM: